de-vri-es/weechat-autosort/README.md

 [^ab]   | A negated regex-like character class.
 \\*     | A backslash escapes the next characters and removes its special meaning.
 \\\\    | A literal backslash.

-### Grouping IRC buffers
-In weechat, IRC channel/private buffers are named `irc.<network>.<#channel>`, and IRC server buffers are named `irc.server.<network>`.
-This does not work very well with lexicographical sorting if you want all buffers for one network grouped together.
-That is why autosort comes with the `autosort.sorting.group_irc` option, which secretly pretends IRC channel/private buffers are called `irc.server.<network>.<#channel>`.
-The buffers are not actually renamed, autosort simply pretends they are for sorting purposes.

 ### Example